aishasna/qgis-geometry-matching/README.md

    * **Pass 3 (Need Review)**: Isolates "Need Review" features for low-overlap outliers or topologically invalid geometries.

 ---

-## 🧠 Development & Academic Integrity
-* **Workflow & Logic**: The core conceptual architecture, spatial indexing strategy, and multi-pass classification logic were entirely designed and structured by the author.
-* **Implementation**: Large Language Models (AI) were utilized strictly as technical coding assistants to accelerate the implementation of Python syntax, ensuring full compatibility with the native `QgsProcessingAlgorithm` framework.
+## How to Use
+1. Copy the full script from `geometry-matching.py`.
+2. In QGIS, open the **Processing Toolbox** (`Ctrl+Alt+T`).
+3. Click the **Python icon** 🐍 -> **Create New Script from Template**.
+4. Paste the code into the editor, click save, and the tool will instantly appear under your **Custom Scripts** menu.

 ---

-## 📈 Commitment to Continuous Improvement
+## Commitment to Continuous Improvement
 As I continue to develop my skills in spatial data science, I am dedicated to continuous learning and technical refinement.
 I actively welcome feedback from the GIS community and domain experts to improve the robustness and efficiency of this algorithm.
 This repository represents a personal project that I plan to iterate upon as I sharpen my technical capabilities.

 ---

-## 💻 How to Use
-1. Copy the full script from `geometry-matching.py`.
-2. In QGIS, open the **Processing Toolbox** (`Ctrl+Alt+T`).
-3. Click the **Python icon** 🐍 -> **Create New Script from Template**.
-4. Paste the code into the editor, click save, and the tool will instantly appear under your **Custom Scripts** menu.
+## Development & Academic Integrity
+* **Workflow & Logic**: The core conceptual architecture, spatial indexing strategy, and multi-pass classification logic were entirely designed and structured by the author.
+* **Implementation**: Large Language Models (AI) were utilized strictly as technical coding assistants to accelerate the implementation of Python syntax, ensuring full compatibility with the native `QgsProcessingAlgorithm` framework.